avanwinkle/synthea/README.md

 _Please note that when streaming projects from the cloud, loops may not be gapless._

-An upcoming feature is an internal project creator/editor, but in the meantime projects must be created manually.
+An in-progress feature is an internal project creator/editor, but in the meantime projects must be created manually.
 You can create a project by making a new folder in the projects folder, whach can be accessed by the menu **Projects > Go to Projects Folder** (by default, %APPLICATION DATA%/Synthea/Projects).
 The projects folder can be changed via the menu **Projects > Change Projects Folder...**.

-A project is defined by a JSON-formatted "layout" file, an optional banner image file, and an "audio" subfolder containing the cue files (accepting OGG, MP3, WAV, and other major formats).
+A project is defined by a JSON-formatted `layout.json` file, an optional banner image file, and an `/audio` subfolder containing the cue files (accepting OGG, MP3, WAV, and other major formats).

-_TODO: Make a unique extension for the layout file, e.g. layout.syn or synthea.layout (or heck, even layout.json)_

 _TODO: Use [asar](https://www.npmjs.com/package/asar) to package each project folder into a single archive file with a unique extension, e.g. myProject.synpkg_

 #### Project Folder Layout
 ```
 myProject
-  | - layout
+  | - layout.json
   | - my_project_banner.jpg
   | - audio /
   |      - soundfile.wav